Andrettin/Wyrmsun/readme.txt

 - 2.8.4
 -----------------------------------------------------------------------

+* Map Editor
+- Fixed crash when placing a Settlement Site in the editor.

 * Miscellaneous
 - Unit and building encyclopedia entries now contain their costs and stats.
 - Stone piles are now always generated with 400 stone (previously they were randomly generated with 200 or 400 stone).